microsoft/superbenchmark/docs/design-docs/overview.md

 ### [Benchmarks](benchmarks.md)

-Benchmarks are a set of tests that actually run on compute node to measure the hardware performance.
-Here’re the related concepts, nccl benchmark is used as an example.
+Benchmarks are a set of tests that actually run on node to measure the hardware performance.
+Here're the related concepts, nccl benchmark is used as an example.

 1. Module